elcicd/el-CICD-docs/foundations.md

 ### Concepts

-CICD has been around for many years, and comprises a number of concepts and processes.
-At its most fundamental CICD is the process of building software as soon as source code is delivered to a software Project, and and then deploying the software after a successful build.
+CICD is the process of building software as soon as source code is committed to an SCM, and and then deploying the software after a successful build.
 Ideally it encompasses the execution of builds, and the deployment into any and all environments through production supported by the SDLC of a team and/or organization.

 el-CICD was designed and built to easily and transparently support and the following concepts.
-These concepts are mostly presented in the context of el-CICD, and are not meant to be a complete discussion of all things CICD.
+These concepts are mostly presented in the context of el-CICD, and are not meant to be a comprehensive discussion of all things CICD.

 ### Environments

 A SDLC typically includes a number of deployment stages before ultimately being released to production.
 Each stage should be hosted in its own, isolated environment, although sometimes environments are created to support more than one SDLC stage; e.g. a quality assurance (QA) environment being used for user acceptance testing (UAT), and a staging environment (stg) doubling as a load testing and Pre-prod(uction) environment.

 Environments are a key concept that needs to be supported by any CICD system.
-While deployments to each environment should ideally be exactly the same from Dev to Prod, there are many reasons why this is rarely true based on need and other practical matters; however, best practices are to design deployments to each environment as close to production as possible, and the closer to a production environment a deployment gets the closer the environment should resemble production.
+While deployments to each environment should ideally be exactly the same from Dev to Prod, there are many reasons why this is rarely true based on need and other practical matters.
+Best practices are to minimize the differences between environments, and the closer to a production environment a deployment gets the closer the environment should resemble production.
 While not always the case, environments are usually organized as a linear sequence; e.g. from Dev to QA to Stage to Prod.  el-CICD supports a configurable, linear sequence of environments, with a few exceptions to be described below.

 ![Figure 1: Environment Flow](images/readme/enviroments.png)

--*Figure 1**
+**Figure 1**
  _Environment flow from Git to Prod_

 #### Dev Environment

-The Dev, or development, environment represents the initial build and deployment of a software Project as it currently exists in its SCM repository.
-It should be a direct reflection of that code at all times.
-If at any time the current build in Dev does not reflect the current state of the SCM, then The Build is considered to be broken.
+The Dev, or development, environment represents the initial deployment of a software Project immediately after a build.
+It should be a direct reflection of the source code as it currently exists in its SCM repository code at all times.
+In general, if at any time the current build in Dev does not reflect the current state of the SCM, then [The Build](#the-build) is considered to be broken.
 This is at the very heart of what continuous integration means.

 #### Test Environments

 Test can represent one or more environments.
 Examples include:

-- **Quality Assurance (QA)**: for the testing of whether the software meets its functional and business requirements
+* **Quality Assurance (QA)**: for the testing of whether the software meets its functional and business requirements
-- **User Acceptance Testing (UAT)**: for the testing by end users as to whether it meets their requirements for being usable
+* **User Acceptance Testing (UAT)**: for the testing by end users as to whether it meets their requirements for being usable
-- **Stage (Stg):** A catch-all environment for performance or load testing
+* **Stage (Stg):** A catch-all environment for performance or load testing
-- **Pre-production (Pre-prod):** an exact duplicate of the production environment, used for testing that the production deployment configuration works, and that the software in the production will work as expected
+* **Pre-production (Pre-prod):** ideally, an exact duplicate of the production environment, used for testing that the production deployment configuration works, and that the software in the production will work as expected

 Which environments a Project actually uses depends on such factors as the size and needs of the Project and the organization.

 #### Prod Environment

-The final environment, production, in which the software is considered to released into the world and available to end users.
+The final environment, Prod, in which the software is considered to released into the world and available to end users; i.e. production.
 The software is considered to be functionally complete and has passed all necessary testing before being deployed into this environment.

 ### Project

-Within the context of el-CICD, a Project is a collection of one or more Git repositories, each of which defines the creation of an image and its deployment configuration from the Dev through Prod environments.
-Of course, Project encompass much more than this, such as the images that are created, and the environments el-CICD creates for them, but ultimately the source of truth is the Git repository of each microservice of the Project.
+Within the context of el-CICD, a Project is a collection of one or more Git repositories, and each repository typically represents a single component of the application.
+Components can represent libraries, microservices, or monolithic applications.

 ### Build Once, Deploy Many

-Modern software development with images and containers works under the principle that software should be built once, and then deployed to every environment through to production.
-While it does not and cannot ensure uniformity in every environment, following this principle can guarantee to the highest degree possible functional uniformity across environments, and mostly eliminate the possibility that an error found in one environment will not be reproducible in another; i.e. the “works on my machine” development issue in which a bug found in a downstream environment is unable to to predictably and reliably be reproduced in an earlier environment given the same image is greatly mitigated.
+Modern software development with images and containers works under the principle that software should be built only once, and then be able to be deployed to every environment through production.
+While it does not and cannot ensure uniformity in every environment, following this principle can guarantee to the highest degree possible functional uniformity across environments, and mostly eliminate the possibility that an error found in one environment will not be reproducible in another; i.e. the “works on my machine” quality assurance problem in which a bug found in a downstream environment is unable to to predictably and reliably be reproduced in an earlier environment given the same [Code Base](#code-base) is greatly mitigated.

 ### Continuous Integration

 Continuous Integration (CI) is the principle of building source code as soon as it is delivered.
 This includes compiling, testing, scanning, assembling, and deploying the artifacts produced from the source code.
 Ideally source code is delivered often and in small amounts.
 This usually means the delivery granularity is per feature or change worked on by a developer.
-Source code is considered delivered if it is pushed to the branch of the SCM holds the code that builds the images that are eventually pushed to production; i.e. the _Development Branch_.
+Source code is considered delivered if it is pushed to the branch of the SCM holds the code that builds the images that are eventually pushed to production; i.e. the [Development Branch](#development-branch)

 There are many issues to take into account when implementing CI, but they can mostly fall under the following concerns of approved Code Bases, The Build, and standardization of processes and practices.

+#### Development Branch

+The Development Branch is the integration branch for features.
+Features are typically worked on separate branches, and when completed are merged to the Development Branch in a repository.
+When the software is released, the Development Branch is typically merged into the Master Branch.
+While outside the scope of this document, because el-CICD does not concern itself an organizations overall branch management procedures, more can be read about [GitFlow here](http://datasift.github.io/gitflow/IntroducingGitFlow.html).

 #### Code Base

 Each Project will be developed using one or more programming languages and/or platforms, such as Java, JavaScript, or Python, and optionally a particular framework or frameworks supported by that language such Spring Boot, Angular, or Django, respectively.
 There are also different testing frameworks within each language or platform; e.g. JUnit, Mocha, or pytest.
-Organizations should work with their development teams to identify a set number of these to support.
-Each Code Base an organization approves for their development teams to develop with increases the complexity of the CICD system, and makes it harder for resources to be portable across Projects either in support or development roles.
+Organizations should work with their development teams to identify a set number of languages, platforms, and frameworks to support.
+While different Code Bases are better at solving different problems than the other, each Code Base an organization approves for their development teams to develop with increases the complexity of the CICD system, and can make it harder for resources to be portable across Projects either in support or development roles.

 #### The Build

-The Build is an overloaded term, and in CI is colloquially referred to as “_The Build_".
-It is actually comprised of five steps, compiling, testing, scanning, assembly, and eventually a successful deployment.
+The Build is an overloaded term, and in CI is we use it colloquially.
+It is actually comprised of five steps: compiling, testing, scanning, assembly, and eventually a successful deployment.
 If any of these steps fail, the Project should be considered to be in a bad state, and all efforts should be directed at fixing it immediately.
 If a team is following modern software development best practices, it is reasonable for a team to expect that the source is never, or at least extremely rarely, in a bad state; i.e. for every source code delivery

-- All code compiles successfully
+* All code compiles successfully
-- All tests run and pass
+* All tests run and pass
-- Security scans and linting find no problems
+* Security scans and linting find no problems
-- Artifacts produced during compilation are successfully assembled into a deployable package
+* Artifacts produced during compilation are successfully assembled into a deployable package
-- The software successfully deploys
+* The software successfully deploys

 ##### Build